How to use team and profile properties

 DateLocale property

-To set a default language tag for dates, add DateLocale to your team or profile properties.
+To set a default language tag for dates, use the DateLocale property.
 If the language tag is intended for your team templates, create DateLocale as a team property.
-If it is for your personal templates only (My Templates), DateLocale should be a profile property.
+If it's for your personal templates only (My Templates), add DateLocale to the profile properties.

 Note.
 The correct spelling of this property name is DateLocale.
-It is case-sensitive and there should not be any space between its parts, otherwise it will not work.
+It is case-sensitive and there should not be any space between its parts, otherwise it won't work.

 Create the DateLocale property.